urbantrout/docs/en/date-time-fields.md

 ## Templating

-Calling a Date field in your templates will return a [DateTime]({entry:templating/datetime}) variable set to the selected date, if there was one.
+Calling a Date field in your templates will return a [DateTime](http://php.net/manual/en/class.datetime.php) object set to the selected date, or `null` if the field doesn’t have a value.

 ```twig
 {% if user.birthday %}